hozukiferrari/apiimsaksholat/README.md

 # apiimsaksholat
 This data is intended for religion purpose, feel free to use !! (it uses http instead of automaton, so it's weightless)

-# install axios first on your node js
+1)Install axios first on your node js
-# you can setVerbose to true to get all of Provinsi IDs or Kab/Kota IDs
+2)You can setVerbose to true to get all of Provinsi IDs or Kab/Kota IDs 3)This app set to be in Jember Regency and East Java province